sean-smith/swsmith.cc/content/posts/hugo-amplify.md

 It should be no secret that I ♥️ Hugo and Amplify.
 Combined I've built out nearly a dozen websites using these tools, including [hpcworkshops.com](https://www.hpcworkshops.com/), [pcluster.cloud](https://pcluster.cloud), [thefiftyproject.com](https://thefiftyproject.com/) and of course this website.
 These websites are hosted on AWS Amplify for a grand total of $.30/month with no server maintenance ever needed.
 Deployments are done using Github actions and new changes are automatically built and published when new commits are pushed to Github.
 Oh and all of this takes about 30 mins to setup, including TLS (https) certificates and Github integration.
 Need I say more?

+There's three parts to the setup:

+1. Setup Hugo - this includes selecting the [theme](https://themes.gohugo.io/) and making sure the site builds locally.
+2. Setup Amplify and Github - this hosts the website publicly and pulls any changes from Github
+3. Setup Custom Domain - this ensures your website is hosted with your own domain including TLS (https)

+Ok! let's get started.

 ## Hugo Setup

 1. First install hugo, on a mac you can do: